mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

 : When a fling gesture (quick swipe) is made on the sprite: provides the (x,y) position of the start of the fling, relative to the upper left of the canvas.
-Also provides the speed (pixels per millisecond) and heading (-180 to 180 degrees) of the fling, as well as the x velocity and y velocity components of the fling's vector.
+Also provides the speed (pixels per millisecond) and heading (0-360 degrees) of the fling, as well as the x velocity and y velocity components of the fling's vector.

 {:id="Ball.NoLongerCollidingWith"} NoLongerCollidingWith(*other*{:.component})